pfreyp/SC17_Developer_Lab/Setup.md

 We just compiled and executed an F1 application reusing a pre-registered AFI (Amazon FPGA Image).

+* Close your terminal (type exit twice)

-This concludes the setup and hello_world execution section of the Lab.
+This concludes the setup Lab.

 ---------------------------------------
 [**Start Module 2: Experiencing F1 acceleration**](FFMPEG_Lab.md)